machadodev/TruthTable/README.md

   <img src="/doc/running.png" />
 </p>

-It will give you the symbols, subformulas and if it's tautology, satisfiable or contradiction.
+It will give you the symbols, subformulas and whether it's tautology, satisfiable or contradiction.

 ### Installation